Christopher Oldfield

 -

-2024 On Praise of Love and Being in Love as an Ethical Idea, St Ethelburga’s Centre for Reconciliation and Peace, (audio, slides)
+2024 On Praise of Love an Being in Love as an Ethical Idea (video, slides); St Ethelberger’s Centre for Peace and Reconciliation, London

 2024 The Metaphysics of Pregnancy: dispatches from the B.U.M.P. debates (Podcast, Slides), Program for Medicine, Spirituality and Religion, Yale University